melian009/GuadeX/README.md

 *   **Version Control:** The progress of the research will be tracked via a **git repository**.
 *   **Reproducible Research:** A **Jupyter notebook** will be created to make all research steps easily reproducible.

-## Project Team and Timeline

-The project is planned to run for **1 year**, from Fall 2023 until Fall 2024.

 ### Core Team:
 *   Dr. Carlos Fernandez Delgado (Universidad de Córdoba, Spain)